paveltimofeev/screens.io/tasklist.md

 -- Frontend: Comparer view: Switch to other tested viewports -- [Security] Proxy: Auth proxy should not store passwords in plain text

+- Backend: Do not use Login as userId, because it uses in path building and could allow user change directories; use user UID instead

 TechDept
 - Frontend: Fix filters at Jobs view